 Line 6.
 Enter the other state's tax due from its tax table or rate schedule less its income tax credits.
+State and local tax (SALT) workaround payments or credits aren't subtracted.
 If your income derived in the other state was reported on a composite or group return filed by an S corporation or partnership, enter your proportionate share of the tax paid by the S corporation or partnership minus your proportionate share of the income tax credits.
-Income tax credits are those credits that relate to income tax.
+Income tax credits are those credits that relate to income tax excluding SALT workaround payments or credits.
 An example of a credit that isn't an income tax credit is a special fuels or gasoline tax credit or refund.

 Line 7.
 Your allowable credit for tax paid to other states is the smaller of lines 5 or 6.
-Enter this amount on Form 40. line 22.
+Enter this amount on Form 40, line 22.